Customer Kudos

 Handheld Vocal Microphones

 To most people, "microphone" means "handheld vocal mic."
 The Shure SM58 dynamic microphone is indispensable for spoken or sung live vocals, while the Shure PGA58 from the PG ALTA series is a comparable low-cost alternative.
-If you're reinforcing a particularly nuanced vocalist, a handheld condenser microphone can deliver extended high frequencies for a crisper, more detailed vocal sound.
+The Telefunken M80 has the wide frequency response and airy high-end of a condenser in a dynamic mic, giving you a signal that needs very little EQ.
+If you're reinforcing a particularly nuanced vocalist, a handheld condenser microphone can also deliver extended high frequencies for a crisper, more detailed vocal sound.

 Dynamic Instrument Microphones